infinum/android_connectionbuddy/Readme.md

    }
 ```

-* Implement [ConnectivityChangeListener](https://github.com/zplesac/android_connectionbuddy/blob/master/connectionbuddy/src/main/java/com/zplesac/connectionbuddy/interfaces/ConnectivityChangeListener.java) interface and react to connectivity change events.
+* Implement a [ConnectivityChangeListener](https://github.com/zplesac/android_connectionbuddy/blob/master/connectionbuddy/src/main/java/com/zplesac/connectionbuddy/interfaces/ConnectivityChangeListener.java) interface and react to connectivity change events.

 ConnectivityEvent also holds some additional information:
-* [ConnectivityType](https://github.com/zplesac/android_connectionbuddy/blob/master/connectionbuddy/src/main/java/com/zplesac/connectionbuddy/models/ConnectivityType.java) enum, which defines network connection type currently available on user's device
+* [ConnectivityType](https://github.com/zplesac/android_connectionbuddy/blob/master/connectionbuddy/src/main/java/com/zplesac/connectionbuddy/models/ConnectivityType.java) enum, which defines the network connection type currently available on the user's device
-* [ConnectivityStrength](https://github.com/zplesac/android_connectionbuddy/blob/master/connectionbuddy/src/main/java/com/zplesac/connectionbuddy/models/ConnectivityStrength.java) enum, which describes network connection signal strength
+* [ConnectivityStrength](https://github.com/zplesac/android_connectionbuddy/blob/master/connectionbuddy/src/main/java/com/zplesac/connectionbuddy/models/ConnectivityStrength.java) enum, which describes signal strength of the network connection.

 ## ConnectionBuddy configuration

-You can customize default ConnectionBuddy configuration, by providing your own configuration.
+You can customize the default ConnectionBuddy configuration by providing your own configuration.
 Following values can be changed:

 #### 1. registerForWiFiChanges(boolean shouldRegister)

-Boolean value which defines should we register for WiFi network changes.
-Default value is set to true.
+A Boolean value which defines whether we should register for WiFi network changes.
+The default value is set to true.

 #### 2. registerForMobileNetworkChanges(boolean shouldRegister)

-Boolean value which defines should we register for mobile network changes.
-Default value is set to true.
+A Boolean value which defines whether we should register for mobile network changes.
+The default value is set to true.

 #### 3. setMinimumSignalStrength(ConnectivityStrength minimumSignalStrength)

-Define minimum signal strength for which callback listener should be notified.
-Default is set to ConnectivityStrength.POOR.
+Defines the minimum signal strength for which the callback listener should be notified.
+The default value is set to ConnectivityStrength.POOR.

 #### 4. setNotifyImmediately(boolean shouldNotify)

-Boolean value which defines do we want to notify the listener about current network connection state immediately after the listener has been registered.
-Default is set to true.
+A Boolean value which defines whether we want to notify the listener about the current network connection state immediately after the listener has been registered.
+The default value is set to true.

 #### 5. notifyOnlyReliableEvents(boolean shouldNotify)

-Boolean value which defines do we want to use reliable network events.
-This means that if we have active internet connection, it will try to execute test network request to determine if a user is capable of any network operation.
-Default is set to false.
+A Boolean value which defines whether we want to use reliable network events.
+If we have an active internet connection, it will try to execute a test network request to determine whether a user is capable of any network operation.
+The default value is set to false.

 ## Advanced usage with MVP pattern

 ConnectionBuddy also provides [ConnectivityPresenter](https://github.com/zplesac/android_connectionbuddy/blob/master/connectionbuddy/src/main/java/com/zplesac/connectionbuddy/presenters/ConnectivityPresenter.java)
 which can be used as a base presenter for registering to connectivity change events.
-More detailed example can be found [here](https://github.com/zplesac/android_connectionbuddy/blob/master/sampleapp/src/main/java/com/zplesac/connectionbuddy/sampleapp/activities/MVPActivity.java).
+A more detailed example can be found [here](https://github.com/zplesac/android_connectionbuddy/blob/master/sampleapp/src/main/java/com/zplesac/connectionbuddy/sampleapp/activities/MVPActivity.java).

 ## Changelog